 Results from this work have recently been published in the NJEA Review.

 Through generous support from Bristol-Myers Squibb, we are pleased to announce that our NGSS gap analysis program will be offered to a second “cohort” of district teams beginning this July and continuing through the 2014-2015 school year.
-Districts interested in applying to participate should complete an online application.
+Applications have already been reviewed and the second cohort has been selected and finalized.

 If you have any questions about the 2014-2015 NGSS Gap Analysis Project, please contact Cathlene Leary-Elderkin (email@example.com or 609-896-5000 ext.
 7257).